 Transfer the completed niku no yasai itame to serving plates.

-I usually eat niku no yasai itame with rice, but it also goes well with noodles!
+I usually eat niku no yasai itame with rice, which also goes well with noodles!

 Equipment